EMFlow: Data Imputation in Latent Space via EM and Deep Flow Models: Introduction

 \section{Introduction}

-Missingness is ubiquitous for real-world datasets and is a major issue of data quality as it adversely impact the validity of down-stream analysis.
-Most machine learning algorithms and statistical tools are not robust to the bias introduced by missing data, which could results in inferior accuracy or loss of power \citep{schmitt2015comparison, somasundaram2011evaluation, lall2016multiple}.
+Missing values are often encountered for real-world datasets and are known to adversely impact the validity of down-stream analysis.
+Most machine learning (ML) algorithms and statistical tools often ignore the problem of partially observed features by simply dropping entire cases with missing values, which could result into biased estimation and underestimation of parameter uncertainty \citep{schmitt2015comparison, somasundaram2011evaluation, lall2016multiple}.

-State of art imputation methods exploits the development of machine learning techniques.
-Early works in this field perform imputation in a supervised manner where a complete training set is needed to learning the correlation between missing and observed entries \citep[e.g.][]{garcia2010pattern, rezende2014stochastic, bertalmio2000image, xie2012image, yeh2016semantic}.
-However, it's common that a large collection of fully observed data is hard to acquire, which makes those data-greedy supervised algorithms less effective.
+There have been some recent attempts to develop ML methods that properly handle missing values.
+Early works in this field performed imputation in a supervised manner where a complete training set is needed to learning the correlation between missing and observed entries \citep[e.g.][]{garcia2010pattern, rezende2014stochastic, bertalmio2000image, xie2012image, yeh2016semantic}.
+However, it is common that a large collection of fully observed data is hard to acquire, which makes those data-greedy supervised algorithms less effective.
 On the other hand, early attempts in unsupervised imputation methods, such as the collaborative filtering \citep{sarwar2001item}, usually learn the correlation across dimensions by embedding the data into a lower dimensional latent space linearly \citep[e.g.][]{little2019statistical, audigier2016multiple}.
-But the representation power of those linear models are limited when dealing when complex datasets.
+To improve the limited representation power of those linear models, kernel-based methods are also proposed but at the cost of excessive computational load when dealing with large datasets \citep[e.g.][]{sanguinetti2006missing, liu2016kernelized}.